score-spec/score-compose/README.md

   -f, --file string                  The score file to initialize (default "./score.yaml") -h, --help                         help for init
-      --no-sample                    Disable generation of the sample score file --patch-template stringArray   Patching template files to include.
+      --no-sample                    Disable generation of the sample score file --patch-templates stringArray   Patching template files to include.
 May be specified multiple times.
 Supports URI retrieval.
   -p, --project string               Set the name of the docker compose project (defaults to the current directory name)
       --provisioners stringArray     Provisioner files to install.
 May be specified multiple times.
 Supports URI retrieval.